10 Unforgettable Day Trips from Chicago

 If you’re interested in a one-day beach trip from Chicago, head to the Indiana Dunes National Lakeshore, just an hour outside of Chicago.
 The shore is about 15 miles long and is perfect for relaxing when the weather is warm.

-There are also many trails around the shore where you can go hiking, biking, or horse riding.
+There are also many trails around the shore to go hiking, biking, or horse riding.
 If you’re interested in birding or want to explore more of the lakeshore, stop at the visitor’s center and ask to go on a walking tour led by one of the park rangers.

 Indiana Dunes National Lakeshore is located at 1215 N State Rd 49, Porter, IN 46304, United States.
 It’s open from 7 a.m. to 11 p.m.
 Entrance tickets are $15 if you don’t have a car and $25 if you do have a car.